Mostafa-Safwat/shark-frenzy/README.md

 ### Score

-- The player's score is displayed on the screen.
+- The player's score is displayed on the terminal.
 - The game ends when the player catches a certain number of fish (e.g., 5).

 ## Controls